Censorship of GitHub: Background

+GitHub also provides a way for governments to officially request the removal of content, which can either be removed site-wide if it violates GitHub's Terms of Service, or blocked "in the narrowest way possible, such as geoblocking content only in a local jurisdiction."
+GitHub shared the number and origin of government takedown requests since 2021.

 China

 China heavily regulates Internet traffic and has blocked many international Internet companies including Facebook and Twitter.
 In addition, Western businesses have said that these restrictions hurt their business by reducing access to information, such as from search engines and those using VPNs.
 In 2013, the country started blocking GitHub and it was met by protests among Chinese programmers.

 GreatFire, a Chinese anti-censorship organization, has attempted to circumvent the Great Firewall of China using mirror websites.
 However, the links to these pages were posted using GitHub which brings the risk of the site being blocked along with the mirrors.
 In a previous incident, HSBC bank's Chinese operation was taken offline when the Akamai network was targeted for hosting GreatFire.org websites.

+As of 2024, GitHub is not subject to a blanket block in mainland China and remains one of the few foreign-owned platforms hosting user-generated content that is accessible there.
+Access can be slow or unreliable, and some subdomains such as raw.githubusercontent.com face restrictions by certain ISPs.
+Developers in China often use VPNs or mirror services such as gitclone.com to ensure stable access.